Xybolx/react-portfolio/README.md

-#My React Portfolio
+##My React Portfolio

 This is my React Portfolio.
+You can navigate by voice by saying "about", "contact", or "portfolio".
+Made with React Hooks API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).